 Children’s heads are proportionally bigger than their bodies with undeveloped muscles so it’s hard for them to free themselves from a blind cord.
 Their wind pipe is also under developed and less rigid so they suffocate very quickly if their necks are constricted.
 Strangulation can be quick and silent with children not making a sound.

 Children most at risk are aged between 18 to 36 months when they become mobile and inquisitive.
-More than half the deaths seen have been aged 23 months with the most common place for accidental death being the bedroom.
+The most common place for accidental death is the bedroom.

 It’s important to make your blinds safe by;